energinet-digitalisering/energirobotter-ros-workspace/energirobotter_bringup/README.md

 ## Teleoperation Unity

 ### Setup VR Headset

+Either you want to test an app directly from Unity, or you would directly run the app already built on the headset.

+#### Connected to computer with Unity

 1. Turn on headset
 2. Create a boundary
 3. Plug USB cable into headset and computer
 > If the "`USB-C Port Disabled, water and debris`" message pops up, restart the headset and try again.
 If that does not work, use the other end of the cable and try again.
-4. Enable Link
+1. Enable Link
+> Do NOT click on the `USB Detected` pop-up, only enable the link.
-5. In Unity, start the VR Interface app
+1. In Unity, start the VR Interface app

+#### Only VR headset

+1. Turn on headset
+2. Create a boundary
+3. Start the VR Interface app

 ### Setup Robot
 Have a screen connected to the Jetson of the robot, to verify tracking data sent from Unity with RViz.